-In 2020/21, 66 projects were converted to wood during the year, resulting in an incremental \$69.6 million of wood use.
-This exceeds the Performance Measure 3.1 target for 2020/21 and reflects the growing uptake of wood-frame and mass timber wood products in mid-rise residential and mixed-use buildings.
+In 2021/22, Wood WORKS!
+BC converted 59 projects to wood during the year, resulting in an incremental \$73.9 million of wood use.
+This exceeds the Performance Measure 3.1 target for 2021/22 and reflects the growing uptake of wood-frame and mass timber wood products in midrise residential and mixed-use buildings.